This post may contain affiliate links. Please see my disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-This easy loaf cake is made with whole milk and sour cream for a soft, tender crumb.
-For best results, use full fat dairy and be sure to add the glossy chocolate ganache topping.
+As I’ve learned through my recipe tests, whole milk and sour cream ensure a soft, tender crumb.
+For best results, use full fat dairy and be sure to add the two-ingredient chocolate ganache topping!

 Chocolate Chip Loaf Cake

-• Almond extract – I tested this loaf cake with and without almond extract, and I personally love the flavor a splash of pure almond extract adds.
+I tested this loaf cake with and without almond extract, and I personally love the flavor a 1/2 teaspoon of extract adds.
 The cake doesn’t taste excessively like almond, the extract simply rounds out and adds depth to the flavors.
-If you’re not a fan, feel free to omit it.
+If you’re not a fan, feel free to skip it.

-• Chocolate chips – I recommend using mini semisweet chocolate chips (or mini dark chocolate chips) for plenty of chocolate in each bite!
+And don’t forget the chocolate chips!
+I recommend using mini semisweet (or mini dark) chocolate chips for plenty of chocolate in each bite!
 Mini chocolate chips also stay nicely suspended in the batter.

 Chocolate Chip Loaf Cake